 Celestron StarSense Explorer 114mm Tabletop Dobsonian

-List Price: $349
+List Price: $379

-Rank Category: 130mm Tabletop Dobsonians
+Rank Category: 130mm (5″) Tabletop Dobsonians

 Sky-Watcher Virtuoso GTi 130P tabletop dobsonian telescope

-The Virtuoso GTi 130P includes a pair of great eyepieces, a collimation tool, and also features a collapsible tube that allows it to fit into a smaller space.
-The Virtuoso GTi 130P also has a computerized tracking (GoTo) functionality that doesn’t hinder the ability to move the telescope manually if you want to—even when the GoTo system is powered on and aligned.
 But we think that the usefulness of the ‘computerized’ feature with a wide-field and relatively small instrument like the GTi 130P is questionable, especially when its larger aperture version, the Virtuoso GTi 150P, is only a bit more expensive.
-You can’t see much of the deep sky objects with a small aperture, wide-field telescope even if there is a computerized system there to help you find it.
-The manual 130mm version, Heritage 130P that we’ve ranked just below, might be a better bargain, if you want to save some money.
+You can’t see much of the deep sky objects with a small aperture, wide-field telescope, even if there is a computerized system there to help you find them.
+The manual 130mm version, Heritage 130P, that we’ve ranked just below might be a better bargain if you want to save some money.

 SkyWatcher Heritage 130P tabletop dobsonian

-List Price: $275
+List Price: $305

-The Heritage 130P is essentially a the non-GoTo version of the above mentioned Virtuoso GTi 130P, with the same user-friendly tabletop Dobsonian mount and collapsible tube.
+The Heritage 130P is essentially a non-GoTo version of the above-mentioned Virtuoso GTi 130P, with the same user-friendly tabletop Dobsonian mount and collapsible tube.
 This collapsible tube feature does create the disadvantage of stray light being able to easily enter the tube, which can be (mostly) remedied by creating a foam shroud.
 However, we believe that the compactness and light weight are more than worth this minor inconvenience.

 Celestron StarSense Explorer 130mm Tabletop Dobsonian

-The Celestron StarSense Explorer 130mm Dobsonian has the exact same optical tube as the Zhumell Z130 and and its optics are also similar to the Sky-Watcher Heritage/Virtuoso 130 models.
-It also has the same tabletop mount and similar accessories as the Z130.
-The only difference whatsoever is the inclusion of Celestron’s StarSense Explorer technology, which helps us locate objects using our smartphone but does not track them afterward.
-However, at the price Celestron is asking, you could almost get the far superior fully computerized Sky-Watcher Virtuoso GTi tabletop Dobsonians.
+The Celestron StarSense Explorer 130mm Dobsonian has optics similar to the Sky-Watcher Heritage/Virtuoso 130 models, but adds tube rings—eliminating the need for a light shroud—and a nicer focuser.
+Its major difference is the inclusion of Celestron’s StarSense Explorer technology, which helps you locate objects using your smartphone, though it does not track them.
+However, at the price Celestron is asking, you could get the far superior, fully computerized Sky-Watcher Virtuoso GTi 130P tabletop Dobsonian (ranked above).

 Rank Category: 6″ (150mm) Tabletop Dobsonians